pauladam94/hare_to_uxn/README.md

 `uxncli` are accessible for the make file.
 You can also change the command in the makefile.

-# How to count the number of C line
+# Count the number of line of code
 To check the number of C line code `git ls-files '*.c' '*.h' | xargs wc -l`.

 # TODO
 - put 'FILE* error' always at the same place in every function (probably first)
 - parse hexa number
 - convert during parsing number string to real numbers